 Except as noted below, gain or loss recognized by a unitholder, other than a "dealer" in units, on the sale or exchange of a unit will generally be taxable as capital gain or loss.
 Capital gain recognized by an individual on the sale of units held for more than twelve months will generally be taxed at a maximum U.S. federal income tax rate of 20.0%.
 However, a portion of this gain or loss, which will likely be substantial, will be separately computed and taxed as ordinary income or loss under Section 751 of the Code to the extent attributable to assets giving rise to depreciation recapture or other "unrealized receivables" or to "inventory items" we own.
-The term "unrealized receivables" includes potential recapture items, including depreciation recapture.
-Ordinary income attributable to unrealized receivables, inventory items and depreciation recapture may exceed net taxable gain realized upon the sale of a unit and may be recognized even if there is a net taxable loss realized on the sale of a unit.
-Thus, a unitholder may recognize both ordinary income and a capital loss upon a sale of units.
-Capital losses may offset capital gains and no more than \$3,000 of ordinary income each year, in the case of individuals, and may only be used to offset capital gains in the case of corporations.
+The term "unrealized receivables" including depreciation recapture.
+Ordinary income attributable to assets giving rise to depreciation recapture or other "unrealized receivables" or to "inventory items" we own.
+The term "unrealized receivables" includes potential recapture.
+Ordinary income attributable to assets giving rise to depreciation recapture or other "unrealized receivables" or to "inventory items" we own.
+The term "unrealized receivables" including depreciation recapture.
+Ordinary income attributable to assets giving rise to depreciation recapture may exceed net taxable gain realized upon the sale of a unit and may be recognized even if there is a net taxable loss realized on the sale of a unit and may to may recognize both ordinary income and a capital loss upon a sale of units.
+Currently, capital losses may offset capital gains and no more than \$3,000 of ordinary income each year, in the case of individuals, and may only be used to offset capital gains in the case of corporations.